izuzak/izuzak.github.com/_posts/2012-11-18-the-web-engineers-online-toolbox.markdown

 * must be a live Web application (no extensions or apps you have to host yourself),
 * free to use (some kind of free plan available),
 * generic applicability (not usable only for a specific application/platform),
-* and must be useful to Web engineers (not just for Web site design).
+* and must be useful to Web engineers (not just for Web site design)

 The current version of the list is shown below and is based on tools which I use or have used.
 Two of my personal favorites are [RequestBin](http://requestb.in/) and [Hurl](http://hurl.it) which I use regularly for almost every project.